bakkiyaraj0530/orionic/README.md

  Steps.
   1. checkout the code base from GIT repo - https://github.com/bakkiyaraj0530/orionic.git, and go to orionic directory.
-  2. Run a npm run set up command to install all the npm modules.
+  2. Run a npm run setup or npm install command to install all the npm modules.
 Once you get the node modules, please run the npm start command to see the application in http://localhost:3000 .

   3. Home page container is main module which is running for listing page.